thingsboard/thingsboard.github.io/_includes/templates/device-library/single-board-computers/device-new-dashboard.md

 - Enter edit mode.
 Click on the "Add new widget" button.
 - Select the "Charts" widget bundle.
 Click on the header of the Entities widget.
 The "Add Widget" window will appear.
 - Click "Add" to add the data source.
 A widget may have multiple data sources, but we will use only one in this case.
-- Select the "OrangePI" entity alias.
+- Select the "{{deviceName}}" entity alias.
 Then click on the input field on the right.
 The auto-complete with available data points will appear.
 Select the "cpu_usage" data point and click "Add".
 - Resize the widget to make it a little bigger.
 Just drag the bottom right corner of the widget.
 You can also play with the advanced settings if you would like to edit the widget.